• Art magazine

 2000 - Today: Minimalism becomes a mainstream

-Blogging became the mainstream and advocate of simple life and good design as well as the various slow movements to use the medium as a way to share their ideas.
+Blogging became the mainstream, and advocates of simple life as well as various slow movements began to use the medium to share their ideas.
 Suddenly, minimalism became the de facto term that was used in all of these communities.

 The philosophy of simplicity is ancient, but in this generation the blogging aroused an increased interest in "less is more" than lifestyle philosophy.